michaeljoseph/a-brief-history-of-the-word/talk/a-brief-history-of-the-word.md

 ???
 #26.1 txtspk
-IMing and FBing and tweeting and texting, these horrendous contractions and mis-shappen word amputees to each other.
+IMing and FBing and tweeting and texting, these horrendous contractions and mis-shapen word amputees to each other.
 ---
 title: status
 ![status](resources/status.png)